DestinE-Climate-DT/one_pass/docs/source/tests.rst

    pytest test_accuracy.py

 The tests cover the accuracy of all the implemented statistics, over different temporal periods and with different time length chunks.
-They also cover functionality, error handeling and checks on the config file.
+They also cover functionality, error handeling and checks on the statistic request.